johnw1llliam/C.ai_Scrap/README.md

 1. You need to have c.ai account and Google Chrome
 2. Setup Google Chrome to run primarily on the c.ai account

+There are instructions inside the code that you have to be done:
+1. Set the chrome profile path, usuallin in C:\\Users\\USER_NAME\\AppData\\Local\\Google\\Chrome\\User Data
+2. Set the character button xpath, you can right click the character button and inspect the element then get the xpath

 If you happen to find any errors or bugs, feel free to reach out!